 Specialty Chemicals uses four primary raw materials to produce its chemical products: electricity, salt, potash and water.
 Electricity comprises 70% to 85% of variable production costs for sodium chlorate.
-Sodium-based chlor-alkali variable production costs include electricity costs which are approximately 45% to 55% of the total, while potassium-based chloralkali products have a significant portion of the variable production cost attributed to potassium chloride and therefore electricity costs are approximately 10% to 15% of the total.
+Sodium-based chlor-alkali variable production costs include electricity costs which are approximately 45% to 55% of the total, while potassium-based chlor-alkali products have a significant portion of the variable production cost attributed to potassium chloride and therefore electricity costs are approximately 10% to 15% of the total.
 The business has long-term contracts or contracts that renew automatically with power producers in each of the jurisdictions in which its plants are located.
 These contracts generally provide Specialty Chemicals with some portion of firm power supply and a portion that may be interrupted by the producer based on the terms of the various agreements.
 The business can reduce its power consumption quickly and at minimal cost, which allows it, in some jurisdictions, to reduce its overall power costs.
-Approximately 10% of Specialty Chemicals' annual power requirements are located in deregulated electricity jurisdictions.
+Approximately 10% of Specialty Chemicals' annual power requirements are located in deregulated electricity jurisdictions which are subject to larger price variations based on market conditions.
 Specialty Chemicals regularly monitors energy pricing and may secure hedging arrangements to mitigate energy price risk.
-See Specialty Chemicals on page 21.
+See Specialty Chemicals on page 28.